-"Blue" was far from new when LeAnn Rimes' version arrived on June 4, 1996 and started climbing the all-genre Billboard Hot 100 chart.
-Instead, it was first recorded way back in 1958 by songwriter Bill Mack.
+"Blue" was far from new when LeAnn Rimes' single arrived on June 4, 1996 and started climbing the all-genre Billboard Hot 100 chart.
+Instead, a demo Rimes fished from the trash at home was of a song first recorded way back in 1958 by its songwriter, Bill Mack.

 Billboard described Mack's recording for Starday Records as "a slow-tempo, relaxed item, with Mack's vocal backed by instrumentation featuring a honky tonk type piano.
 A flavorsome side."

 Mack denies rumors that he wrote the slow-tempo song with Patsy Cline in mind.
-Instead, he tells a much more straightforward story that makes the future hit sound like a happy accident.
+Instead, he tells a much more straightforward story that makes the future hit seem like a happy accident.

 "I wrote 'Blue' while picking my new guitar in my home in Wichita Falls, Texas," he wrote for Trucker's Connection in 2013.
 "I was creating some note changes on the guitar when the song entered my mind.
 Although I wasn't watching the clock, the melody and lyrics came to me in a completed form within 15 minutes.
 My wife at the time said, 'That's the best song I've ever heard!
 You need to record it as soon as you can!'"